SimoNonnis/redux/README.md

 ## Reducers
 - You need reducers to specify how the state updates when you dispatch actions
 - Actions describe what happened, but don’t specify how the application’s state changes in response.
-This is the job of a reducer.
+This is the job of a reducer

 ### Designing the State Shape
 - In Redux, all application state is stored as a single object. *It’s a good idea to think of its shape before writing any code*.
 What’s the minimal representation of your app’s state as an object?